SymfonyCasts/symfony6/sfcasts/request-data.md

-# Fancy new Ways to Grab Request Data
+# MapQueryParameter & Request Payload

 Coming soon...

-The next new stuff I want to talk about are related to how we fetch data from the request.
-That's normally kind of boring work, but the new features are pretty darn cool.
-For example, let's add a ?query="banana") to the URL.
-To fetch that in our controller, we would historically type in an argument with request and fetch it from there.
-And while that still works, we can now add a ?string="query-argument".
-To tell Symfony that this is something that comes off of a query parameter, we add an attribute in front of it called ?map-query-parameter.
-And that's it.
-Inside, I'll dump query to make sure that works.
-Back over here, we refresh.
-In the Web Depot toolbar, we've got it.
-And that's all you need to do.
-There are options that you can configure on here.
-So, for example, if your query parameter was called something else, you could put that there.
-But if your query parameter has the same name as your argument, you don't need any config.
-And beyond just grabbing this value from the request, it's also performing validation.
-Watch.
-Let's duplicate this and make a page="1-argument".
-And I'm actually going to make the query optional also so that we don't have to have a query parameter on the URL.
-Then down here, I will dump page.
-No surprise if we say, for example, page="3", it dumps three.
-And it is nice that it is giving us a true integer three, not a string three.
-But there's even more to that type int.
-If I change this to page="banana", it fails.
-And it fails the right way.
-We get a 404.
-The system sees we have an int type and performs validation on that.
-Now, this entire system is handled by something called the Query Parameter Value Resolver.
-So if you really want to dig in and see how things are working, you can check that class.
-But internally, that class is using a PHP function called FilterVar to do the validation.
-This is not a function that I was very familiar with before.
-It's incredibly powerful.
-We're not going to go too deep into it.
-But on a high level, you pass it a value, you pass it one or more filters, and it tells you whether that value passes those filters.
-You can also pass options to control those filters.
-If you don't do anything else, the system is going to read our type int, and it's going to determine a filter.
-It's going to pass a filter here that's going to require this to be an int.
-So that is ultimately why this is failing.
-But we can get fancier with this.
-For example, let's add another one called Limit.
-And I'm going to set this, default this to 10.
-Let's dump it down here.
-However, in this case, I want the limit to be between 1 and 10.
-So to do that, the FilterVar function takes options.
-There's an option called Minimize.
-There's an option called MinRange, which we can set to 1.
-MaxRange, which we can set to 10.
-And that should do it.
-Back over here, I'll say limit equals 3.
-And that works like we expect.
-But if I say limit equals 13, the FilterVar fails.
-We get a 404, which is awesome.
-The MapQuery parameter can even handle arrays.
-So let's copy and create one more query parameter here, an array of filters.
-Default it to an empty array.
-Let's dump that.
-And now over here, we can use the format ?filters, left square bracket, right square bracket equals banana, and filters, bracket, bracket equals apple.
-And when we do that, we get the array down in the WebDebugToolbar.
-And it also works for associative arrays.
-So if I put foo and a bar between the square brackets, yeah, we get an associative array.
-So just a really well-designed feature for fetching query parameters.
-In addition to this, if you need to fetch the body of a request, in Symfony 6.3, there's a new method called request getPayload.
-And this says two different things.
-If you're building an API and your client is sending JSON in the body, requestErrorGetPayload is going to decode that JSON into an associative array for you, which is nice.
-But also, if your user is submitting a normal HTML form, requestGetPayload works for that as well.
-It's going to detect that there's a HTML form being submitted.
-It's going to decode it.
-It's going to give you an array.
-So no matter if you're using an API or normal form, you have one uniform method to fetch the payload on the request, which is just nice.
-Now, speaking of the JSON example, a lot of times if you are handling JSON as an input, you're going to want to deserialize that into an object.
-So that relates to another feature called MapRequestPayload.
-So in this case, invoke is actually our controller.
-And what this says is take the JSON of the request and deserialize it into a product review DTO, which is this example class up here.
-So it's going to send that through the serializer, deserialize it.
-It's also going to perform validation on it.
-So just another well thought out feature.
-All right.
-That's enough for request stuff.
-Next up, let's dive into a brand new feature for Symfony 6.4 where we can actually profile and use Symfony's profiler on console commands.
+The next new stuffs I want to talk about are related to grabbing data from the request.
+That's normally... kind of boring work.
+But the new features are pretty darn cool.

+# The MapQueryParameter Attribute

+For example, let's add a `?query=banana` to the URL.
+To fetch that in our controller, we would historically `type-hint` an argument with `Request` then grab it from there.
+And while that still works, we can now add a `?string $query` argument.
+To tell Symfony that this is something it should grab from a query parameter, add an attribute in front: `#[MapQueryParameter]`.

+That's it Dump the query to prove it works.

+Back in the web browser world, refresh.
+In the web debug toolbar... got it!

+## Validation from the Type-Hint

+The attribute *does* also have some options.
+For example, if your query parameter was called something different than your argument, you could put that here.

+And beyond just grabbing the value from the request, this system *also* performs validation.
+Watch: duplicate this and add an `int $page = 1` argument.
+Oh, and I meant to make the `$query` argument optional so it doesn't *need* to be on the URL. going to make the query optional also so that we don't have to have that query parameter.
+Below, dump `$page`.

+Ok, if we add `?page=3` to the URL... no surprise: it dumps `3`.
+But it *is* nice that we get an *integer* 3: not a string.
+Now try `page="banana"`.
+We get a 404!
+The system sees we have an `int` type and performs validation.

+## The filter_var() Function

+This entire system is handled by something called the `QueryParameterValueResolver`.
+So if you really want to dig in, check that class.
+Internally, that class uses a PHP function called `filter_var()` to do the validation.
+This is not a function I'm very familiar with, bit it's quite powerful.
+On a high level, you pass it a value, pass it one or more filters... and it tells you whether that value *satisfies* those filters.
+You can also pass options to control the filters.

+If you don't do anything extra, the system reads our `int` type-hint, and passes a filter to `filter_var()` that requires it to be an `int`.
+That's why this fails.

+## Validating an int is in a Range

+But we can get fancier.
+Add argument called `$limit` that defaults to 0.
+Dump this below.
+But this time, I want the limit to be between 1 and 10.
+To force that, pass two options special to `filter_var`: `min_range` set to 1 and `MaxRange` set to 10.

+Let's try it!
+Say `?limit=3`.
+That works like we expect.
+But if we try `limit=13`, `filter_var()` fails and we get a 404!
+I love that!

+## Grabbing Array Query Parametrs

+This can even be used to handle arrays Copy and create one more argument: an array of `$filters` that defaults to an empty array.
+Dump that.

+At the browser, try `?filters[]` equals banana, `&filters[]` equals apple.
+Check out that array in the web debug toolbar It also works for associative arrays: add `foo` and `bar` between the `[]`.
+Yup!
+An associative array.

+It's just a really well-designed feature for fetching query parameters.

+## Request Body

+Also, if you need to fetch the *body* of a request, in Symfony 6.3, there's a new method called `$request->getPayload()`.
+If you're building an API and your client sends JSON in the body, `$request->getPayload()` will decode that JSON into an associative array for you.
+That's nice!
+But also, if your user is submitting a normal HTML form, `$request->getPayload()` works there too.
+It detects that an HTML form is being submitted and decodes the `$_POST` data to an array.
+So no matter if you're using an API or a normal form, you have a uniform method to fetch the payload of the request.
+Small, but nice.

+## MapRequestPayload

+Speaking of the JSON example, it's also common to use the serializer to deserialize the payload into an object.
+That relates to another new feature called `#[MapRequestPayload]`.

+In this case, `__invoke` is the controller action.
+This says: take the JSON from the request and deserialize it into a `ProductReviewDto`, which is the example class above.
+After sending the JSON through the serializer, it also performs validation.
+So another well-thought-out feature.

+Ok, that's enough for request stuff!
+Next up, time to test drive a new feature in 6.4: the ability to profile console commands.